Before You Begin

 Notes on Family Worship

-Family worship can be conducted in as little as fifteen minutes each day around your family table, in your living room, or even in a circle on the floor.
-If you have not already developed the habit of family worship, use this Advent season to begin.
+Family worship can happen around your family table, in your living room, or in a circle on the floor.
+If you have not already developed the habit, use this Advent season to begin.

 A family gathered around a table with a Bible and candle, reading together by firelight